preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 + News articles.
 + Announcements.

-How to use targeting
+How to set up targeting
 **********************
-Here's how to use targeting - targeting a shared link as an example.
+Here's how to set up targeting - targeting a shared link as an example.

 1. Click "Add Targeting Filter".